Electricity sector in Paraguay: History of the electricity sector

+Thermoelectric plants

+In 1913 the first large power plant opened in the Puerto Sajonia neighborhood in Asunción.
+For a long time, this was the only large power station in the country.
+The decommissioned plant was declared a historic site in 2018 and is now a museum.

 Hydroelectric plants

 Itaipu dam

 In April 1973, the governments of Paraguay and Brazil signed the Itaipu Treaty, by which it was decided to create a binational entity to hydroelectric use of the Paraná River.
 This entity was constituted by ANDE (Paraguay) and ELECTROBRAS (Brazil).
 US$100 million were contributed in equal parts by both companies.